lpod/lpod-python/doc/level1.rst

    document.
 This element (or a clone of it) is available to be attached later to a document through a generic, document-based insert_style() method.

+   While a style is identified by name and family, it owns one or more sets of properties.
+A style property is a particular layout or formatting behaviour.
+   The API provides a generic properties() method which allows the user to get or set these properties.
+However, some styles have more than one property set.
+As an example, a paragraph style owns so-called "paragraph properties" and/or "text properties" (see below).
+In such a situation, additional methods whose name is xxx_properties(), where xxx depends on the style family and the property set, are provided when needed.

    A style can be inserted as either 'common' (or named and visible for the user of a typical office application) or 'automatic', according a boolean 'common' option, whose default value is true.
 A common style may have a